 “Jesus did many other miraculous signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”
 (John 20:30-31)

 “Jesus Christ is the same yesterday and today and forever.”
 (Hebrews 13:8)

-The Bible includes numerous accounts of God doing miracles, such as the parting of the Red Sea (Exodus 14), providing water for 2 million Israelites in the desert out of a rock (Exodus 17:1-7) and raising Jesus from the dead (Matthew 28, Mark 16, Luke 24, John 20-21).
+The Bible includes numerous accounts of God doing miracles, such as the parting of the Red Sea (Exodus 14), raising a child from the dead (2 Kings 4:8-37) and raising Jesus from the dead (Matthew 28, Mark 16, Luke 24, John 20-21).
 Jesus, who is God incarnate, performed many miracles such as turning water into wine (John 2:1-11), calming a storm (Mark 4:35-41), restoring sight to a blind man (John 9), casting out demons (Matthew 8:28-34) and raising the dead (John 11), just to mention a few.
 After Jesus was resurrected and ascended into heaven, God also performed many miracles through those who believed in him, such as healing a cripple (Acts 3), casting out demons (Mark 9:38-40) and raising the dead (Acts 9:36-43).

 “Jesus went throughout Galilee, teaching in their synagogues, preaching the good news of the kingdom, and healing every disease and sickness among the people.
 News about him spread all over Syria, and people brought to him all who were ill with various diseases, those suffering severe pain, the demon-possessed, those having seizures, and the paralyzed, and he healed them.
 Large crowds from Galilee, the Decapolis, Jerusalem, Judea and the region across the Jordan followed him.”
 (Matthew 4:23-25)